Opinion | Ginsburg’s passing may worsen the crisis of our democracy

 Obituary: Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

-Imagine how much great will be the damage if McConnell now flip-flops and tries to force through a replacement for Ginsburg either just before, or just after, an election that his party may well lose.
+Imagine how much greater will be the damage if McConnell now flip-flops and tries to force through a replacement for Ginsburg either just before, or just after, an election that his party may well lose.
 Already two of the five conservative justices were nominated by a president who lost the popular vote.
 And George W. Bush, who lost the popular vote when he was elected to his first term, went on to nominate two more in his second.
 Imagine if a sixth conservative is nominated by a president who lost the popular vote by nearly 3 million votes and confirmed by Republican senators who represent 15 million fewer Americans than their Democratic colleagues.
 Imagine further that this new justice is the deciding vote on abortion rights, the Affordable Care Act — and even the outcome of the presidential election.

 The result would be a political crisis that will shake our institutions to their foundations and make our current predicament seem paradisal by comparison.
 Don’t go there, Sen. McConnell, if you care at all about the republic and not just the Republican Party.